rodhoopar/Cloud-Visualizer/README.md

 * Graph modification on vertex drag, including toggleable "stickiness"
 * Search with autocomplete suggestions

 Built using Kloudless, d3.js, and jQuery.
+More clouds to be added.